Vicky Pryce

 Vasiliki "Vicky" Pryce (née Kourmouzi (Βασιλική Κουρμούζη); born 15 July 1952) is a Greek-born British economist and a former Joint Head of the United Kingdom's Government Economic Service.

-She is currently the Chief Economic Adviser at the Centre for Economics and Business Research, in London, where she is also a board member.
-Pryce is a visiting professor at Birmingham City University and King's College London.
+She is the Chief Economic Adviser at the Centre for Economics and Business Research, in London, where she is also a board member.
+In 2023, Pryce joined the British Chambers of Commerce's newly-launched Economic Advisory Council as a senior member.
+She is a visiting professor at Birmingham City University and King's College London.

 On 7 March 2013, she and her former husband, Chris Huhne, were convicted of perverting the course of justice and sentenced to eight months in prison, when she was convicted after trial and Huhne pleaded guilty.
 They each served nine weeks in prison.

 Early life

 Pryce was born in Athens, the middle of three children, described as being "out on the town" at the age of 11, coming home at all hours and later riding a motorbike.
 She moved to London at the age of 17.
-She studied at the LSE, gaining a BSc in Economics and an MSc in Monetary Economics.
+She studied at the LSE, gaining a BSc in economics and an MSc in monetary economics.

 Career

 After university she had, according to Ned Temko, a "glittering career" as an economist and then chief economist at Williams & Glyn's Bank (now part of the Royal Bank of Scotland) from 1973 to 1983; as corporate economist for Exxon Europe from 1983 to 1986; and as chief economist at Peat Marwick McLintock and KPMG from 1986 to 2001.
 When having a child, she took six weeks off for each one.

 She left KPMG at Blackfriars in late 2001, and worked for the London Economics consultancy.
 As of December 2021, she is on the advisory board of OMFIF where she is regularly involved in meetings regarding the financial and monetary system.
+In 2023, Pryce became a senior member of the British Chambers of Commerce's newly-launched Economic Advisory Council.
+The council was established to build on the organisation's Quarterly Economic Survey and "develop policies to get the economy and businesses growing".

 Pryce is also patron of Pro Bono Economics and of the charity Working Chance.
 She is a trustee for Women in Prison and is a Freeman and Liveryman of the City of London.